shaialon/ai-search/README.md

 OPENAI_API_KEY=your_api_key_here
 ```

 ### Contributions
 Contributions are welcome!
 Please open an issue to discuss your idea or submit a pull request.

 Especially appreciated:
+- [ ] Support Booking flexible dates
 - [ ] Adding support for Google Gemini (via Langchain.js)
 - [ ] Adding a RAG component
+- [ ] Get data dynamically from Booking

 ## Disclaimer
 This project is not affiliated with Booking.com, and is meant for demonstration purposes only.

 ### License
-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.